 Ages 13 to 18 years old

 Due to poor diet and lack of oral hygiene, teenagers can be more prone to dental problems than adults.
-This is where regular visits to dental office Toronto for professional dental care is needed.
+This is where regular visits to the dental office in Toronto for professional dental care is needed.

 Expect the growth of wisdom teeth during these years and perhaps the need for dental braces to correct teeth misalignment.
 Work with your dentist in addressing these issues.

 Tips in Teaching Kids Proper Oral Hygiene

-For those kids with ADHD, you must help them in developing a daily healthy oral habits.
+For those kids with ADHD, you must help them in developing daily healthy oral habits.
 Daily brushing, flossing, and reducing their sugar intake are all key preventive measures to keep their oral health in top shape.

 Here are additional tips for instilling healthy oral care habits in your little ones:

 - Keep it fun and engaging.
 Teach them how to brush their teeth on their own.
 This is the best way they can learn how to do it.
 Make sure to supervise little children to see that they’re brushing properly.
-Let them choose their own toothbrush, or brush your teeth together.
+Let them choose their own toothbrush, or brush their teeth together.

 - Choose and apply the right amount of toothpaste.
 Dentists recommend a pea-sized amount of toothpaste for children.
 Beyond the age of 3, they’re already allowed to use fluoride toothpaste (which is great for protecting their teeth from decay).